cnb0/kubernetes-workshop-2/labs/05-challege-service-discovery.md

 # Challenge: Hello-World with Db

-In this challenge you will extend the helloworld app to record visits on your /visit controller. each time a REST API is made on the /visit endpoint , you will need to record this value in MySQL database and return a message
+In this challenge you will extend the helloworld app to record visits on your /visit controller.

+Each time a REST API is made on the /visit endpoint , you will need to record this value in MySQL database and return a message

-"you are visitor number 4 !"
+## "you are visitor number 4 !"

 Perform the following steps: